sheldonh/secret_store-test/LEXICON.md

 It might be a mistake to try to abstract CMS language here.
 I should introduce the idea of enveloped data into the lexicon.

-To avoid lexical clash between the storage back-end and the high-level API, I'm looking for alternative words for "store" and "retrieve" to use in the high-level API.
-Some ideas:

-* store: hide, keep, protect, lock
-* retrieve: reveal, disclose, divulge, unlock

-With the current design, when your configuration changes because of environmental pressure (rather than because new code needs new config), you have to get the new secret key out into the wild.
+With the current design, when your configuration changes because of environmental pressure (rather than because new code needs new config), you have to get the new access card out into the wild.
 Ernst and I don't feel that is is too much of a burden.
-At the point where you want live processes to respond to configuration changes, you'll need some mechanism for notification of change; since you're already talking to those processes for this purpose, it's not a stretch to demand that one of the things you say to them is "here is a new key".
+At the point where you want live processes to respond to configuration changes, you'll need some mechanism for notification of change; since you're already talking to those processes for this purpose, it's not a stretch to demand that one of the things you say to them is "here is a new access card".

 ## Storage